Bombing of Singapore (1941): The Attack

 The Japanese formation was detected by a radar station in Mersing, Johor, Malaya, almost an hour before they reached Singapore.
 Three Brewster Buffalo fighters of No. 453 Squadron RAAF were on standby at RAF Sembawang.
 However, Flight Lieutenant Tim Vigors' request to scramble and intercept the Japanese bombers was denied.
 Air Chief Marshal Robert Brooke-Popham feared that the anti-aircraft batteries would fire on the friendly fighters, despite Vigors being an experienced night fighter in the Battle of Britain.
 He was supplemented by the belief that the Buffalo fighter was only suited for daylight fighting and could not be used at night.
 Paradoxically, there were 12 Bristol Blenheim Mark IF night fighters of No. 27 Squadron RAF stationed in Sungai Petani, Malaya, but were being used as ground-attack aircraft.

 The streets were still brightly lit despite air raid sirens going off at 0400, allowing pilot navigators to locate their targets without difficulty.
-Air Raid Precautions (ARP) Headquarters was not even manned, and there was no blackout as police and power station officials could not find the employee who had the key to the switch (only two practice blackouts were conducted in September 1941 before the raid).
+Air Raid Precautions (ARP) Headquarters was not even staffed, and there was no blackout as police and power station officials could not find the employee who had the key to the switch (only two practice blackouts were conducted in September 1941 before the raid).
 When the bombers began their attack at 0430, Allied anti-aircraft guns immediately opened fire.
 The battleship Prince of Wales and battlecruiser Repulse also responded, but no aircraft was shot down.
 A formation of nine bombers flew over without releasing their bombs to draw the searchlights and anti-aircraft guns away from the other group.
 They were flying at 12,000 feet, while the second formation was at 4,000 feet.